 Science is taught in units laid out in the science National Curriculum.
 As one of the core subjects, we give the teaching and learning of Science the prominence it requires.
-The Kent scheme of work is used as supplement material to help teachers plan lessons.
-Scientific enquiry skills are embedded in each topic the children study as well as specialist vocabulary.
+Scientific enquiry skills and specialist vocabulary are embedded in each topic the children study.

 The foundation subjects are thought of as worthwhile for their own sake but where links are appropriate and authentic a cross curricular approach may be employed.
 However, within such an approach the integrity of individual subjects is preserved.